 During entry into the space, monitoring must be conducted either continuously or periodically to ensure acceptable entry conditions are maintained.
-The atmosphere must be tested at various points in the confined space as atmospheric hazards may be stratified and vary at different levels, depending on the contaminant present, location, and the conditions of the space.
+The atmosphere must be tested at various points in the confined space (5 seconds per foot of hose) as atmospheric hazards may be stratified and vary at different levels, depending on the contaminant present, location, and the conditions of the space.
 If the monitoring instrument goes into alarm or fails to operate at any time during entry, the entry must be stopped and entrants removed from the space.